Design & Error Codes

 |

-NOT_SUPPORTED_CHAIN | 404 Not Found | Request to a service path that is not supported on the requested chain.
+NOT_SUPPORTED_CHAIN | 404 Not Found | A service path not supported by the requested chain was requested.
 [Example Cases]

 |